avani17101/avani17101.github.io/_pages/about.md

-Some of my old work-ex which might have got lost in my CV due to space-constraints ==
+Some of my old work-ex which might been lost in my CV due to space-constraints:

 * June * July 2020: Crew Member and Mentee